jerrod-lessel/postfire-debris-flow/README.md

 **Single fire, single scene pair.** Everything here has been run on one fire with one pre and post scene.
 Scene choice is a sensitivity axis that has not been exercised.

+**Basin coverage of the burn depends on delineation scale.** The headline 87.6% figure is for the 0.1 km² minimum.
+At 0.02 km² it rises to 93.7%, because fewer trunk channels exceed the 8 km² ceiling.
+The uncovered ground is a consequence of the scale chosen rather than a fixed property of the method.

 ## Roadmap

 1. ~~Verify Soil Data Access connectivity and schema~~ **done**, live STATSGO output captured as a fixture
 2. ~~Real data ingest: Sentinel-2 and 3DEP for the 2024 Bridge Fire~~ **done**
 3. ~~Cross-validate the model against the official USGS `pfdf` package~~ **done**, exact agreement, pinned as a test
 4. ~~Compare against the published USGS Bridge Fire assessment~~ **done**, see `02b_usgs_comparison.ipynb`
+5. ~~Delineation scale sensitivity and substitution of the published USGS inputs~~ **done**, see `03_sensitivity_delineation.ipynb`
-5. Sensitivity analysis: which basins are High under *every* assumption, and which flip depending on dNBR threshold, basin delineation and soil dataset.
+6. Sensitivity analysis: which basins are High under *every* assumption, and which flip depending on dNBR threshold and soil rule.
 USGS publishes single scenario assessments without uncertainty bounds, so this is the genuinely additional piece
-6. Delivery: tippecanoe to PMTiles, COGs on Cloudflare R2, MapLibre GL JS front end
+7. Delivery: tippecanoe to PMTiles, COGs on Cloudflare R2, MapLibre GL JS front end

 ## References and attribution